-- That each student is a unique child of God. - That each member is gathered, nourished, and empowered by God's Word with the Eucharist as the source and summit of our Christian life. - That students achieve greater success through a variety of educational approaches. - That a safe, healthy, and spiritual environment is the responsibility of all. - That a supportive and challenging learning environment increases the potential for responsible decision making. - That each student realizes and desires to be personally accountable for his/her decisions and actions. - That service and social justice must be an integral part of the school community.
+- Each student is a unique child of God. - We should always do our best to use the gifts and talents God gave us. - Each member is gathered, nourished, and empowered by God's Word with the Eucharist as the source and summit of our Christian life. - Faith Formation, academic excellence, school culture, and safety are our top priorities. - A faith-filled environment, built on respect for one another, is everyone's responsibility. - That each student realizes and desires to be personally accountable for his/her decisions and actions. - Service and social justice must be an integral part of the school community.